 If you go this route and have the flower girls get their hair professionally done, you should take into consideration their age and attention spans.
 If you have lively five-year-olds who are prone to running around, it’s often best to have their hairstyles done just before the ceremony starts to reduce the chance that the hairdo will get ruined or come out of place.
 Likewise, if an older flower girl is helping usher in guests as part of her duties, she may need to go earlier than others so she’s ready in time.
 A wedding schedule is super useful for this.

 If you’re asking flower girls to come to the wedding with their hair already done, be sure to let their parents or guardian know exactly what you’re looking for and how to execute it.
+If you can, share photos of both your ideal flower girl hairstyles and the bridal hairstyles so the parents know what look you’re aiming for.
 If all flower girls are wearing white headbands, be sure those are in the hands of responsible adults.
-If you’re asking the flower girls to come with ponytails, share photographs ahead of time so everyone is on the same page.
-Don’t pick something super complicated or elaborate The key here is to make it as easy as possible.
+And go with easy hairstyles for flower girls; anything super complicated or intricate can be hard to pull off with little ones.

 If you aren’t enforcing a standardized hairstyle for flower girls, you have less to worry about in regards to coordination.
 Still, it’s a good idea to convey ideas so parents aren’t left scratching their heads.